 This producer has long been a favorite of Forbes Life senior contributor Karla Alindahao, and it’s easy to see why — both the flagship bottle and its 10-year counterpart are deeply complex.
 The former boasts a fruit-forward nose and plenty of baking spice and vanilla on the palate leading into a lasting finish.
 The latter is its richer, darker and more alluring evolution, thanks to the additional three years of aging and additional barrel char.
 You can whip up the brand’s signature frozen cocktail, the Jane Fonda, at home:

 - 1 ounce pineapple juice

 Combine all ingredients in a blender with ice and blend until smooth.
 Pour into glassware of choice, garnish with a pineapple leaf and enjoy.

-“Nobiliary is [an] exceptional rum released under the Foursquare Exceptional Cask label, a series of rums from Barbados' premier distillery, always at a fairly punchy ABV and often aged in a variety of casks (although this one happens to be only ex-bourbon),” says Murath of the blended rum, which is aged for 14 years.
-“It's also very close to my heart because it was a wedding gift from a close friend,” he adds.
+“Nobiliary is [an] exceptional rum released under the Foursquare Exceptional Cask label, a series of rums from Barbados' premier distillery, always at a fairly punchy ABV and often aged in a variety of casks (although this one happens to be only ex-bourbon),” said Gergo Murath, bar manager of Trailer Happiness in London..
+“It's also very close to my heart because it was a wedding gift from a close friend,” he added.
 If you’re able to get a hold of a complex rum such as this, Murath recommends sipping it neat so as to pick up on its nuances on both the nose and palate, the former including dried fruits, ginger, spice, and coconut and the latter rife with tropical fruits and vibrant spice.